 or correspondence for admission should be directed to the Office

-of Student Affairs at the School of Nursing between the hours of
+of Admissions and Financial Aid at the School of Nursing between

 Return to top